sebharvey/ReservationSystem/README.md

 A comprehensive airline reservation system that provides both a traditional cryptic command interface (similar to Amadeus/Sabre) and a modern REST API.
 The system handles flight bookings, check-in, seat assignments, fare management, and more.

+## Hisory of Airline Reservation Systems (OOMS)

+Offer and Order Management Systems (OOMS) represent a fundamental shift from traditional Passenger Service Systems (PSS) in the airline industry.
+While PSS platforms have been the backbone of airline operations since the 1960s, beginning with systems like SABRE, they were built around rigid, standardized processes that worked well in a regulated environment where fares were filed centrally and routes were strictly controlled.
+These legacy systems were designed around the concept of PNRs (Passenger Name Records) and booking classes, reflecting the technology limitations and business needs of their era.

+The transition to OOMS was driven by several factors including airline deregulation, the rise of low-cost carriers, growing importance of ancillary revenue, and increasing customer expectations for personalization.
+OMS moves away from PNR-based records to order-based management, enabling dynamic pricing, personalized offers, and continuous pricing instead of traditional booking class inventory.
+This shift is supported by modern technology architecture including microservices, cloud-native infrastructure, and API-first approaches that enable real-time operations and flexible integration capabilities.

+The benefits of OOMS are substantial, including enhanced revenue optimization through dynamic pricing and personalized bundling, improved customer experience across channels, and increased operational efficiency.
+Airlines can now respond more quickly to market changes, introduce new products faster, and better manage their inventory in real-time.
+The technical architecture also reduces system complexity and technical debt while improving scalability and reliability.

+The industry's transition to OMS began around 2015 with initial NDC (New Distribution Capability) implementation and basic offer management capabilities.
+This evolved through the late 2010s with enhanced dynamic pricing and full order management implementation, leading to today's advanced systems that support complete personalization and dynamic pricing.
+While the transformation presents challenges in terms of implementation complexity and industry-wide adoption, it represents a crucial evolution in airline retail that better serves modern customer expectations while optimizing airline revenue and operations.

 ## Features

 - Flight search and availability